By Juliet Duralde, M.A., LPC-A

 “If you don’t explain why you’re upset, I can’t help you.”

 To a calm and regulated person, these responses are useful.
 To a person whose fight or flight response has kicked in, they feel useless.
 So, what are some clear steps that you can take to help your child when they choose words or actions that cause hurt?
+Here are some steps from a play therapist!

 Step One: Self-regulation